magentabusiness/magentabusiness.github.io/_includes/docs/pe/solution-templates/swimming-pool-scada-system.md

 ## Conclusion

 The Swimming Pool SCADA template provides a ready-to-use framework for managing swimming pool components.
-It ensures seamless integration between sensors, and ThingsBoard, allowing real-time data collection, processing, and visualization.
+It ensures seamless integration between sensors, and IoT Hub, allowing real-time data collection, processing, and visualization.
 This setup not only enhances operational efficiency but also provides a scalable and reliable solution for centralized supervision and control of swimming pool systems.